I heard there will be some major changes to the campus web pages. What is changing?

 What is the timeline for these changes?

-The target for having our top-level web pages and some pilot department sites ready is late August 2014.
+The revised target for having our top-level web pages and some pilot department sites ready is January 2015.
 After that, we'll be steadily working with other departments to get their sites into the new, branded format with responsive design.
-We're hoping to do this within the next 18 months, depending on staffing and technical variables.
+We're hoping to do this within the following 18 months, depending on staffing and technical variables.
 In the meantime, we'll make sure there is a way for non-updated departments to have their websites accessed.
 Many of the current CommonSpot pages may see subtle design improvements automatically based on updates to the current templates.

 What should I do in the meantime?